NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 * <code>sysutils/flock</code> probably a default on GNU/Linux, provides <code>flock</code> executable on FreeBSD
 * <code>textproc/jq</code> provides <code>jq</code>

 Note that from the above list only <code>flock</code> and [jq](http://stedolan.github.io/jq/) are only mandatory requirements unless based on OmniBackup configurations other dependencies get pulled in.
-The best way to determine dependencies is to ignore the list of dependencies and first configure you OmniBackup instance.
+The best way to determine dependencies is to ignore the list of dependencies and first configure your OmniBackup instance.
 When your done with that, run OmniBackup manually for the first time.
 If it won't complain about any dependency then you are good to go.
 However, if it does, then you should resolve the dependencies one by one until you are good to go.

 <br />